davidusb-geek/emhass/README.md

 1) Define all the parameters in the configuration file according to your installation.
 See the description for each parameter in the **configuration** section.

 2) You most notably will need to define the main data entering EMHASS.
-This will be the `sensor_power_photovoltaics` for the name of the your hass variable containing the PV produced power and the variable `sensor_power_load_no_var_loads` for the load power of your household excluding the power of the deferrable loads that you want to optimize.
+This will be the `sensor.power_photovoltaics` for the name of the your hass variable containing the PV produced power and the variable `sensor.power_load_no_var_loads` for the load power of your household excluding the power of the deferrable loads that you want to optimize.

 3) Launch the actual optimization and check the results.
 This can be done manually using the buttons in the web ui or with a `curl` command like this: `curl -i -H 'Content-Type:application/json' -X POST -d '{}' http://localhost:5000/action/dayahead-optim`.